 Defining Stories is providing office-based, phone and/or online services throughout the COVID-19 health crisis.
-We require all clients in self isolation to have their session via Skype or phone.
+We require all clients in self isolation to have their session via online video or phone.
 For in-office consultation, clients are asked to disinfect their hands on arrival and practice social distancing.

 We also offer 'Walk & Talk' sessions in gardens around Melbourne city.
 Use the Contact form to discuss.

 I wish to acknowledge the Wurundjeri-willam people of the Kulin nation who are the Traditional Owners of the Land on which I live.
 I want to pay my respect to the Elders of the Kulin Nation, both past, present and emerging, and extend that respect to other Aboriginal Australians and Torres Strait Islanders.
 I acknowledge that sovereignty was never ceded.